ChrisForsythQA/Qa-test/README.md

 Requirments: As a customer, I want to be able to pay for products using contactless debit/credit card or Apple Pay.
 AC: The machine will debit the customer’s credit card/bank account with value of selected product.

-  Given:
+  Given: a valid contactless payment has been scanned
+  When: the customer selects an item
+  Then: the item will be dispatched to the customer

+  Given: a valid contactless payment has been scanned
-  When: the customer tries to purchase
+  When: the customer selects an item
+  And: there is insufficient funds
-  Then: no purchase can be made
+  Then: a error message will be displayed
-  And: remaining currency returned at request

   When: I put in euro coins
   Then: I am allowed to make a purchase from the machine